ismailfaruqi/tech-choices/README.md

 Start from monolithic, then break up to microservices.
 Microservices need a lot of tooling to be resilient, such as Kubernetes, Kafka, Kong, Consul.

+### 3. In-memory Data Store: Redis Sentinel / Redis Cluster

+Never go with only single redis, unless it is ok to have data loss / cache rebuild.
+For HA setup, use Sentinel for low throughput and low volume, and Cluster for high throughput / fast growing storage.